imagej/imagej.github.io/_pages/Scripting.md

 description: test description
 ---

-{% include learn content='scripting' %}ImageJ allows you to write scripts in several different languages.
+ImageJ allows you to write scripts in several different languages.

 Getting started
 ===============